Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 Okay.

-He he broke a number of school records.
+See, he broke a number of school records.

-I was the one nineteen weight class.
+I was the 119-way class.

-And then um But yeah, uh we were close.
+And then, but yeah, we were close.

-I mean, I mean, like bonded, you know.
+I mean, I mean, like, bonded, you know.

 So a normal brotherly relationship up until high school where they became extremely close.